xlnwel/deep-reinforcement-learning/lab-taxi/README.md

 ### Cannot solve :(

-I've tried to implement it in SARSA, Q-learning, even eligibility trace, and tuned hyperparameters for like a day… The best result I obtained is around 9.5, still 0.2 away from solving.
+I've tried to implement it in expected SARSA, Q-learning, even SARSA($\lambda$), and tuned hyperparameters for like a day… The best result I obtained is around 9.5, still 0.2 away from solving.
 I decided to leave this to another day:(.
 Here's something I've tried

 1. For policy strategy, UCB works worse than epsilon greedy.
 That may be because $c$ in UCB is harder to tune than $\epsilon$.
+2. For algorithm, Q-learning works obviously better than expected SARSA.
+This is because the bad actions always have large negative expected values, SARSA($\lambda$) is extremely slow for this problem, more than 100x slower than the other two.
+It is a great pain to tune hyperparameters on SARSA($\lambda$), so I give up further trying.
-2. I've tried to decay $\epsilon$ every many episodes or every many steps.
+3. I've tried to decay $\epsilon$ every many episodes or every many steps.
 The latter one works better than the former one
-3. I've fine tuned the hyperparameters for a day, $\alpha,\gamma$ is obviously corelated with each other, $\epsilon$ is related to the decay rate and the time to decay.
+4. I've fine tuned the hyperparameters for a day, $\alpha,\gamma$ is obviously corelated with each other, $\epsilon$ is related to the decay rate and the time to decay.
 These make it hard to locate a precise area of good hyperparamter values
+5. I've tried to use model ensemble, combining two Q tables with different $\alpha, \gamma$ pairs.
+This didn't improve the results:( This might be because I truncated the precision of the hyperparameters, but I don't think it would gain much improvment even if I retained the precision.

 ### Getting Started